-Trump administration proposes expanding logging in Alaska’s Tongass National Forest
+Trump administration seeks to OK logging more than half of Alaska’s Tongass National Forest

 Congress has designated another 5.7 million acres of the forest as wilderness, which must remain off limits to such activities under any circumstances.

-Tongass, which lies in southeast Alaska, is home to massive old growth stands and provides habitat for a range of wildlife.
-While President George W. Bush sought to reverse Clinton’s roadless policy in Alaska and elsewhere, the protections were ultimately upheld in federal court.
+Tongass, which lies in southeast Alaska, is home to massive old-growth stands and provides habitat for a range of wildlife.
+Roughly 40% of wild salmon that swim along the West Coast spawn in the Tongass, generating a fishery that the Forest Service estimates is worth $986 million a year.

+The agency said in a statement that the Tongass — which ranks as the single largest holding in the federal forest system — covers 80% of the land along the 500-mile Southeast Alaska Panhandle.
+“It is rich in natural resources and cultural heritage,” the statement said.

+While President George W. Bush sought to reverse Clinton’s roadless policy in the Tongass in 2003, a federal judge reinstated it in 2011, and the decision was upheld on appeal.

-In a statement, Forest Service officials said the plan – which lists five other alternatives, which include greater restrictions on logging – will be subject to public comment for 60 days.
-Those comments “will inform the department” as Agriculture Secretary Sonny Perdue “moves toward a final decision,” the official added.
+In a statement, Forest Service officials said the plan — which lists five other alternatives, which include greater restrictions on logging — will be subject to public comment for 60 days.
+Those comments “will inform the department” as Agriculture Secretary Sonny Perdue “moves toward a final decision,” an official added.

 But Trump, who has spoken with Alaska Gov. Michael Dunleavy, a Republican, multiple times on the subject, has asked Perdue to exempt the Tongass from logging limits, according to multiple federal officials who spoke on the condition of anonymity to discuss private deliberations.

 Alaska’s entire congressional delegation, all of whom are Republican, have also asked Trump to expand development in the Tongass.
+While the Forest Service has approved at least 55 projects in roadless areas, including 36 for mining and 10 related to the power sector, lawmakers said that permitting had imposed unnecessary delays.

+“As Alaskans know well, the Roadless Rule hinders our ability to responsibly harvest timber, develop minerals, connect communities, or build energy projects to lower costs — including renewable energy projects like hydropower, all of which severely impedes the economy of Southeast,” said Sen. Dan Sullivan, R-Alaska, in a statement.

-Timber provides a small portion of southeastern Alaska’s jobs – just under 1 percent, according to the regional development organization, Southeast Conference, compared with seafood processing’s 8 percent and tourism’s 17 percent.
+Timber provides a small portion of southeastern Alaska’s jobs — just under 1%, according to the regional development group, Southeast Conference, compared with seafood processing’s 8% and tourism’s 17%.

-Eric Jorgensen, managing attorney in the Juneau office of the environmental law firm Earthjustice, said in an email that his group would challenge the move in court.
+Eric Jorgensen, managing attorney in the Juneau office of the environmental law firm Earthjustice, said in a phone interview that his group would challenge the move and was confident it would prevail because previous courts had affirmed the 2001 policy.

-“President Trump’s attack on the Tongass National Forest threatens an irreplaceable national treasure,” Jorgensen said.
-“The millions of ancient trees across this temperate rainforest serve as the greatest carbon sanctuary in the U.S. national forest system, helping us all as a counterweight against the climate crisis.
-This ecologically rich landscape and critical wildlife habitat will be lost forever if industry is allowed to clear-cut our national forest.”
+“The bottom line is the agency will face a heavy burden to justify this exemption,” Jorgensen said.
+“President Trump’s attack on the Tongass National Forest threatens an irreplaceable national treasure.”

+Jorgensen noted that the administration could not finalize its plan until next year, and that it would “be difficult” to hold a timber sale in the protected area before the end of Trump’s first term because the Forest Service would have to conduct an environmental analysis of any new auction as well as revamp its existing management plan for the Tongass.